jpreardon/flickr-wp-upload/worklog.md

 # Worklog

+## 2019-02-10

+- Started to get API call for image upload working in Python
+- Looks like the [requests](http://docs.python-requests.org/en/master/) library might be the one to use for accessing the API

 ## 2019-02-09

 *The journey of a thousand miles begins with one step.*

-- Initialize a repository with the requisite README, LICENCE and worklog.
+- Initialize a repository with the requisite README, LICENSE and worklog.
 - Did some analysis of how this might work:
   - There's a [flickr-to-wp plugin](https://github.com/bradt/flickr-to-wp).
 It hasn't been updated since 2011 though.
 This takes photos directly from Flickr, so not exactly what I want to do.
   - I think things should map out like this: